microchip-pic-avr-examples/pic18f56q71-rlc-meter-mplab-mcc/README.md

 ## Demo

-In order to demonstrate the capabilities of this application, a 3.3uF capacitor measurement was performed.
+In order to demonstrate the capabilities of this application, a 3.3 μF capacitor measurement was performed.
 The result can be seen in the following picture.

 <br><img src="images/capacitor_3u3.jpg" width="600">

 ## Summary

-This project showcases the PIC18F56Q71 peripherals's capabilities in a measurement application.
-For this case, the majority of peripherals are used for creating a complex use case.
+This project showcases the PIC18F56Q71 peripherals' capabilities in a measurement application.
+For this case, the majority of peripherals are used to create a complex use case.

 ##  How to Program the Curiosity Nano Board